Closing and reopening your Practice

 Resources

-The ADA Guidelines for Infection Prevention and Control - Fourth Edition (p30-31) provide detailed guidance on waterline management and water quality maintenance procedures to be followed in dental practice.
-Click here for the link to the ADA Guidelines for Infection and prevention Control.
+The ADA Guidelines for Infection Prevention and Control - Fifth Edition (p32-35) provide detailed guidance on waterline management and water quality maintenance procedures to be followed in dental practice.
+Click here for the link to the ADA Guidelines for Infection and prevention Control, or visit our Infection Control and Prevention website page.

 Any Questions!